COMMONLY USED ROLEX TERMINOLOGY & DEFINITIONS

 Meteorite: Dial made from a then wafer of an actual Namibian meteorite the fell from space.
 Because it is a naturally occurring patten, no two are alike.

-GENERAL ROLEX WATCH TERMS:
+ROLEX WATCH TERMINOLOGY:

 904L: Special steel alloy that Rolex uses for its watches.
 It is very dense and tough.
 Rolex is the ONLY watch company to use this special steel